 - to the cinema or theatre

 Companionship support helps people to feel empowered, valued and less isolated.
-It is especially beneficial for people living alone and suffering from Dementia.
+It is especially beneficial for individuals living with dementia, who reside on their own.
 We have found that this service is also helpful to many carers who need some respite; whether it is for a few hours, all day or overnight.